opencv/opencv/modules/ml/doc/decision_trees.rst

 CvDTreeNode
 -----------
-.. ocv:class:: CvDTreeNode
+.. ocv:struct:: CvDTreeNode

 The structure represents a node in a decision tree.
 It has public members:

 .. ocv:member:: int class_idx

     Class index normalized to 0..class_count-1 range and assigned to the node.
 It is used internally in classification trees and tree ensembles.